Optimal training of integer-valued neural networks with mixed integer programming: Modelling approach

 \subsection{Model 2: Min-hinge}

-To increase the confidence of predictions, we propose our second model, min-hinge.
-This model is inspired by the squared hinge loss \eqref{eq:hinge_loss} that can be used when using +1/-1 encoding for labels.
-The loss function is thus:
+To increase the confidence of predictions, we propose our second model, \emph{min-hinge}.
+This model is inspired by the squared hinge loss \eqref{eq:hinge_loss} that has been shown to perform well when using $+1$/$-1$ encoding for labels \cite{DBLP:journals/corr/JanochaC17}:

 The squared hinge loss function is non-linear but can be approximated using piecewise linear (PWL) functions.
-PWL functions are defined by a number of break points and lines between the break points.
-By choosing sufficient break points, the non-linear squared hinge loss function can be approximated.
-We can then simply input the multiplication of our predicted value $\hat{y}^k_j$ \eqref{model:yhat} with the encoded label $y^k_j$ to calculate the loss for a single output neuron for a single sample.
+PWL functions are defined by a number of break-points and lines between the break-points.
+By choosing sufficient break-points, the non-linear squared hinge loss function can be approximated.
+We can then simply denote the PWL function as $f$ and input the multiplication of our predicted value $\hat{y}^k_j$ \eqref{model:yhat} with the encoded label $y^k_j$ to calculate the loss for a single output neuron for a single sample.

-The total loss to be minimized is the sum over all output neurons for all samples \eqref{min:obj}:
+The total loss is the sum over all output neurons for all samples:

 The advantages of this model are that predictions are pushed to be more confident.
-The max-correct (\ref{subsec:max-correct}) model's target is to maximize the number of correct predictions.
+The max-correct model's target is to maximize the number of correct predictions.
 The min-hinge model also aspires to do so, but additionally aims to make each prediction to be above the margin of $\frac{1}{2}$.
-The squared hinge loss \eqref{eq:hinge_loss} is taken from literature so we can be more sure of the network being optimized reasonably.